 I’ve participated in polar bear plunges for charity, but never thought I’d end up doing a polar plunge in Antarctica.
-When I signed-up to head to Antarctica doing a polar plunge never even crossed my mind.
+When I signed up to head to Antarctica doing a polar plunge never even crossed my mind.
 It wasn’t until I had looked at a trip log that I realized it was a possibility and should have been on my travel bucket list all along.

 Polar Plunge Antarctica

 Once I found out about it I was totally game!
-The thought of possibly swimming with antarctic penguins – unfortunately that didn’t happen – seemed so amazing.
+The thought of possibly swimming with penguins – unfortunately, that didn’t happen – seemed so amazing.
 So an Antarctic polar plunge was something I wasn’t going to miss.

 Then someone mentioned that if the water is cold enough you can go into full cardiac arrest.
 Doesn’t that sound fun?
 I rethought it for a bit, but then decided to go with my gut and say “carpe diem!”

 I hope you decide the same thing.
 It was one of my favorite parts of the trip, next to camping in Antarctica.
 Here are some tips to help you on your Antarctica polar plunge adventure.

 Read More: Things to Know Before going to Antarctica